How To Visit Rainbow Bridge National Monument at Lake Powell

 Do not attempt to hike during the summer months.

-How to Get Hiking Permits to Rainbow Bridge
+How To Get Hiking Permits to Rainbow Bridge

-Backcountry permits issued by the Navajo Nation are required to do this hike.
 Permits can be obtained from the Navajo Nation Parks and Recreation Department located in Window Rock, Arizona.

-Things to Do at Rainbow Bridge National Monument
+Things To Do at Rainbow Bridge National Monument

 rainbow-bridge-national-monument-utah